godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 - either add a new node between your target node and its current parent, then add a script to this new node.
 - or, you can split your target node into multiple children and attach one script to each of them.

 As you can see, it can be easy to turn a scene tree to a mess.
-This is why it is important to have a real reflection and consider splitting a complicated scene into multiple, smaller branches.
+Consider splitting any complicated scene into multiple, smaller branches.

 Connections: groups and signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^